Soup-Byte07/Sisyphus-Middleware/README.md

 # Sisyphus-Middleware

-A modular proxy server library built with FastAPI, featuring high-performance data processing with Numba optimization and a powerful plugin system.
+A modular proxy server library built with FastAPI, featuring a much more easier and modular way of creating proxies.

 ## Features